danielfcollier/py-umik-base-app/docs/UMIK-1.md

 ### Optional Step: Adjusting Filter Complexity for Performance

-If you find that the real-time correction (`audio_device_calibrator.apply()`) is consuming too much CPU, especially on a resource-constrained device like a Raspberry Pi, you can reduce its computational load by adjusting the **number of filter taps** used during the design phase (Phase 2).
+If you find that the real-time correction (`HardwareCalibrator.apply()`) is consuming too much CPU, especially on a resource-constrained device like a Raspberry Pi, you can reduce its computational load by adjusting the **number of filter taps** used during the design phase (Phase 2).

 * **Locate:** Find the `_design_filter` method within your `HardwareCalibrator` class.
 * **Modify `num_taps`:** Change the value passed to `scipy.signal.firwin2`.